 To accelerate innovation in the agri-food industry, Agri-Tech East has partnered with Allia to host the first >sudo : grow hackathon.

-The 48-hour hackathon is being delivered by Cambridge Applied Research and is to take place at the Allia Future Business Centre on the weekend of the 7-8th April 2018.
+The 48-hour hackathon is being delivered by Cambridge Applied Research and is to take place at the Allia Future Business Centre in Cambridge on the weekend of the 7-8th April 2018.

 The hackathon will bring together people with knowledge and expertise in the fields of technology and applied science with the goal of solving critical issues proposed by experts from the agri-food industry.

 At the end of the weekend, it is anticipated that a number of innovative concepts will emerge with the potential to be developed further into business ideas.

 The agri-food industry is faced with a number of considerable challenges –productivity rates, increasing environmental pressures and growing demand for low-priced nutritious food – that have the potential to be transformed by digital technologies.